h2oai/nitro/docs/writing-plugins.md

 Nitro's `box()` function that can allow an app to render and interact with new kinds of components, like visualizations, graphics, tables, and so on.

+!!! warning
-**Warning: This is an experimental feature.
-API is subject to change.**
+    This is an experimental feature.
+API is subject to change.

 ## Write a plugin

 Writing your own plugin is easy if you know Javascript, HTML, CSS and a bit of client-server programming.

-There are two parts to a plugin: *client-side* (user interface) and *server-side*.
+There are two parts to a plugin: *client-side* (the part that executes in the web browser) and *server-side* (the part that executes on the server).

 - The *client-side* can dynamically import Javascript files and source code into the browser.
-- The *server-side* consists of plain Python functions that invoke the imported Javascript to render components and handle inputs from the components.
+- The *server-side* consists of plain Python code that can do two things:
+    - Invoke the imported Javascript to render components, and
+    - Handle inputs or events from these components.

 Writing the client-side part is simply a matter of providing a list of Javascript files and/or source code to import: